 The dough needs to be silky smooth.
 As I only have a mini food processor I processed the dough in four batches and mixed them together.
-Roughly chop up the date and mix it in with the next six ingredients in a mixing bowl (from the chickpeas to the plant-based milk) in a large mixing bowl , as in the image below.
+Roughly chop up the dates and mix them in with the next six ingredients in a mixing bowl (from the chickpeas to the plant-based milk) in a large mixing bowl , as in the image below.

 I used a sugar-free almond milk, but any plant-based sugar-free milk should do.
 If you’re not bothered about adding sugar you can use regular plant milk, but the cookies are perfectly sweet as is.

 Half a teaspoon will result in perfectly spiced cookies the first day, and a higher level of heat the second day.
 1/4 teaspoon will be barely perceptible the first day and mildly spicy the second day.
 You do you.

 Add in the rest of the ingredients and mix well.
 Use an ice-cream scoop or a large spoon to portion out the dough onto a tray that has been lined with baking paper.

 The dough is a little stickier and more difficult to work with than regular dough.
 You’ll need to dip the scoop or spoon in water between portions to prevent the dough from sticking.

 Lightly wet your hands and flatten the cookies and round them if needed.
 These cookies won’t flatten out while baking so it’s important you shape them pretty close to where you want your final cookie product to be.

 You should get around 14-16 cookies, depending on how large you make them.
 The cookies will only rise slightly and shouldn’t spread at all.
 Place them in the oven and set a timer for 15 minutes.